-Uninsured Discount: HSHS will provide an uninsured discount at the time that the undiscounted chargers are rendered.
-This discount will apply to the accounts of patients with no coverage for payment from health insurance and/or other third party payors.
-Illinois HSHS facilities will offer a 35% discount.
-Eastern Wisconsin HSHS facilities will offer a 50% discount.
-Western Wisconsin HSHS Facilities will offer a 25% discount.
+Uninsured Discount: HSHS will provide an uninsured discount at the time that the undiscounted charges are rendered.
+This discount will apply to the accounts of patients with no coverage for payment from health insurance and/or other third-party payors.
+Illinois HSHS facilities and rural health clinics will offer a 72% discount.
+Eastern Wisconsin HSHS facilities will offer a 66% discount.
+Western Wisconsin HSHS Facilities will offer a 57% discount.
+HSHS Medical Group and Prairie Cardiovascular Consultants will offer a 35% discount.